ZackJorquera/Keyword_Object_Detection/Made In C/README.md

 ## Removing mongo
 Im no longer going to use mongo, I have moved to just saving the images in a jpg and having another file to save the vector data.
 Each file is named a random GUID as not to need to deal with two files of the same name.
 Because of this change, I have fully removed the mongo CP files.

+I have also started to use boost to write to the files.